 On a side note, definitely worth investing in your PADI Open Water, if you want to keep diving.
 Just shop around for courses and make sure you get all the theory done before you go away.
 I managed to find a course which let you do the pool sections in the resort's lagoon and gave an extra free dive at the end. about 1 year agoAnswered by Caitlin via WorldNomads.com

 I went to 2 islands in southern Thailand, Tao and Phanghan.
 Tao I really wouldn't recommend, Phanghan was great - I didn't go to the full moon party (past that stage of my life) however there's a really cool yoga/hippy community on the west coast, cheap accomodation (I don't recommend booking in advance - 12aud for your own bungalow on the beach) and ok beaches.

 However I would suggest perhenthian islands (small) over these 2.
 More laid back,less developed, however (depending on what you want) heaps of backpackers.
 I've just come from there and absolutely loved it, and would recommend going there before they ruin it with their ugly big resorts they're building.
 Perhenthian has really cheap diving, accomodation - you can't book it in advance.
 The food on the island is expensive and pretty basic.
 Generally most of the island - besides the dive / restaurants - then off their power from 8.30am-6pm

 My next stop will be sipadan - some of the best diving in the world there.
 I will also stop off at Kudat - which is less known in Sabah.

 Langkawaki seemed kinda touristy and ugly beaches.

-Hope this helps!
-10 months ago
+Hope this helps! about 1 year ago